viniciusrvieira/web_notepad/README.md

 ## Web Notepad

-This application was made with the intention to study Front-End and Back-End, focusing on API.
+This application was made with the purpose to study Front-End and Back-End, focusing on API.

-Currently it's opening for someone that want something similar to use.
+Currently it's public for people that needs something similar to use.

 ### Features